aaltarazi98/fullstack-guide-2025/README.md

 - [Material UI](https://mui.com/) - A library of components that makes building frontend projects easy and uniform.
 Highly sought after in candidates and I use it on each and every single one of my projects.
+- [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS styling tool using preconfigured classes that enhances production experience and allows you to build lightweight components very fast.
 - [Redux & Redux Toolkit](https://www.youtube.com/watch?v=iBUJVy8phqw) - A state management library that makes managing global state in your projects really easy.
 Strongly recommended.
 - [React Router](https://www.youtube.com/watch?v=Law7wfdg_ls) - A library that helps manage pages on your apps.
 - [JWT & bcrypt](https://www.youtube.com/watch?v=mbsmsi7l3r4) - Straightforward packages that help secure your backends: